Deventic/Fardeen-Raza/README.md

 - 👯 I’m looking to collaborate on **Anything**

-- 🤝 I’m looking for help with **Data Science, Data Visualization, Quantum Computing, Game Dev, e.t.c.**
+- 🤝 I’m looking for help with **Data Science, Data Visualization, Quantum Computing, Game Dev, and new stuff to learn**

 - 💬 Ask me about **Anything**